 Student as a member of a community and as a citizen: Student learning is facilitated and enhanced through experiential learning.
 Teaching and learning approaches should empower students’ contributions to their community and include SMU-X, participatory learning and action, internships, and project-based learning.

-Each of the distinctive pedagogies is student-centred and when implemented effectively, will help to deliver SMU’s Graduate Learning Outcomes, as shown below:
+Each of the distinctive pedagogies is student-centred and when implemented effectively, will help to deliver SMU’s Graduate Learning Outcomes.

 - Mayes, T., & De Freitas, S. (2004).
 Review of e-learning theories, frameworks and models.